-Telenor follows a balanced financial policy between shareholders and creditors.
-The group's capital allocation priorities are (1) maintaining a solid balance sheet and (2) aiming for annual growth in dividend per share.
-However, we note that the company has narrowed its leverage target from below 2.0x to 1.5x-2.0x in order to optimize its capital structure.
-The company will gradually increase its leverage from current level of 0.9x as of December 2018 and plans to reach its target in the next three years.
-Telenor believes the new leverage target will balance return on equity and cost of capital as well as access to funding and strategic flexibility.
+From a financial perspective, Telenor follows a balanced financial policy between shareholders and creditors.
+The group's capital allocation priorities are to (1) maintain a solid balance sheet, and (2) aim for annual growth in dividend per share.
+However, we noted that the company has recently narrowed its reported net leverage target from below 2.0x to 1.5x-2.0x to optimise its capital structure.

-In connection to the new leverage target, the company announced its intention to implement a new share buyback programme of 3% (around NOK7 billion).
-This follows a share buyback programme comprising 29 million shares announced on June 21, 2018 on the back of a solid balance sheet and proceeds from the sale of its Central and Eastern European assets (NOK22 billion).
-Telenor returned NOK4.6 billion under the programme, which was finalised on 25 October 2018.
+In connection with Telenor's increased leverage, the company announced its intention to sustain its share buyback programme of 3% (around NOK7 billion per year) in addition to the debt-financed DNA deal.
+This follows a share buyback programme announced in June 2018 on the back of a solid balance sheet and proceeds from the sale of its Central and Eastern European assets (NOK22 billion).